herbingk/pwm-gpio-fan/README.md

+> [!NOTE]
+> This device-tree overlay has been merged to the official Raspberry Pi repository on 01/01/2025 and should be part of Raspberry Pi OS Bookworm with the next firmware release.
+Below information does still apply, but copying the pwm-gpio-fan.dtbo to /boot/firmware/overlays will not longer be necessary.

 # pwm-gpio-fan overlay

 Raspberry Pi device-tree overlay for a GPIO connected PWM cooling fan controlled by the software-based GPIO PWM kernel module